1. Executive Summary

 2.2 The SBCI has developed three lines of business, details of which are set out below:

-- (c) Service Provision: This line of business is supplementary to the SBCI’s two primary lines of business, Lending and Risk-Sharing.
-The SBCI is the operator of the schemes created under the Credit Guarantee Acts 2012, 2016 and 2020 (“Credit Guarantee Schemes” or “CGS”) on behalf of the Minister for Business, Enterprise and Innovation.
+(c) Service Provision: This line of business is supplementary to the SBCI’s two primary lines of business, Lending and Risk-Sharing.
+The SBCI is the operator of the schemes created under the Credit Guarantee Acts 2012, 2016 and 2020 (“Credit Guarantee Schemes” or “CGS”) on behalf of the Minister for Enterprise, Trade and Employment.

 3. Purpose of this Statement